symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 ~~~~~

 PHPCR essentially is a set of interfaces addressing most of the requirements from the above list.
-This means that PHPCR is totally storage agnostic in the sense that its possible to really
+This means that PHPCR is totally storage agnostic in the sense that it is possible to really
 put any persistence solution behind PHPCR.
 So in the same way as an ORM can support different
 tree storage algorithms via some plugin, PHPCR aims to provide an API for the entire breath of
 CMS needs, therefore cleanly separating the entire business logic of your CMS from the persistence